OpenMindS-IT-Lab/.github/profile/README.md

+# OpenMindS

-# Welcome to OpenMindS 🚀
+🚀 Welcome to OpenMindS, where innovation meets code!

 ## About Us